Firefighter falls through floor while battling 3-alarm house fire

 Updated

-SOUTH BRUNSWICK - A firefighter was pulled to safety Thursday morning after falling through a floor while battling a three-alarm house fire in the Monmouth Junction section of South Brunswick.
+SOUTH BRUNSWICK - A firefighter was pulled to safety after falling through a floor while battling a three-alarm house fire Wednesday morning in the Monmouth Junction section of South Brunswick.

 Officials said a passerby saw smoke coming from the basement of a home in the 900 block of Georges Road around 9:30 a.m. and called the fire department.